Pumpkin Pie

 This post contains some affiliate links, which means that we make a small commission off items you purchase at no additional cost to you.

-Keep The Pie Crust From Getting Soggy
+How to Keep Pie Crust From Getting Soggy

 Loads of folks will tell you that you must blind-bake or pre-bake your pie crust so it stays crispy when filling it with pumpkin puree.
 Feel free to do that if you wish, but I never do, and as you can see from the picture of the crispy, golden, flaky bottom crust above, I get great results.